Are You Using Copyright-Protected Images?

 The full range of rights attach to owners of these works.
 The owner of copyright has the exclusive rights to do and to authorize the reproduction of the images, prepare new works based on the original works, distribute copies to the public by sale or other transfer of ownership, or by rental, lease, or lending; and to display the works in public.

 Using Book Covers

-A common occurrence in libraries is using the images of book covers in catalogues and bibliographies.
+A common occurrence is using the images of book covers in various ways such as in catalogues and bibliographies.
 Is it permissible to scan the cover of a book for these and other similar purposes?
-How about saving a copy of the cover from the publisher’s Web site?
-Scanning an image/book cover is a reproduction of a work as is copying that image/cover from a Web site.
-Would this be considered fair use?
+How about saving a copy of the cover from the publisher’s website?
+Scanning an image/book cover is a reproduction of a work as is copying that image/cover from a website.
+Would this be considered fair use as set out in the U.S. Copyright Act?
 As fair use is an analysis based upon the circumstances in each particular case, you would have to analyze your own situations of using book covers and determine whether each use would qualify under the four fair use factors.
 Many organizations are comfortable applying fair use whereas others want to be 100% sure that their uses are within the law.
 If you fit in this latter category, approach the book publisher and see whether they own the copyright in the cover art or whether you have to contact the creator directly.

 Images on Blogs